Themen > ewi Summer School

 Applicants must be seeking a Ph.D. degree or in advanced stage of his/her Master studies, and have conducted independent research.
 All students in the fields of energy economics, industrial organization and public economics with strong interest in energy and environmental issues are encouraged to apply.

-Master and Ph.D. students interested in participating in the workshop are invited to submit their completed article/full draft and CV by May 15, 2017, to email@example.com.
+Master and Ph.D. students interested in participating in the workshop are invited to submit their article or extended abstract and CV by May 15, 2017, to email@example.com.
 Notifications of acceptances or rejections will be made by May 31, 2017.

 Registration and Financial Support